 IT’S NOT THAT BIG…

 Before the tank arrived to its new home, Dean had installed the greenscreen panels and put in Orange and Red Cape Honeysuckle (Tecomaria capensis) to help screen the tank from the neighbors.
+To see how we also used the trellis panels as part of our landscape and home efficiency click here.
 We left the fence unfinished so that we didn’t have to lift the tank over it and it basically was rolled right into the spot!

 We hooked up the bottom drain and the top overflow using standard PVC fittings and moved ahead finishing off the fence.
 This is one line that goes to an in ground valve box where we can switch the overflow on to flow into the rain garden.
 Now all we needed were a gutter and a downspout!
 For some reason, there are home builders that offer rain gutters as an option and whoever bought the house originally didn’t get this add on!
 After the new roof was completed, we had Gutter King install the new gutter and they ran the downspout right into the top of the tank!